 Do you have an upcoming cruise planned, and you recently learned that you’re pregnant?
 Congrats!
 You’re probably wondering if you can even go on a cruise while you’re pregnant.
 Usually you can, as long as you take the cruise early enough in your pregnancy.

 Or maybe you’re planning a babymoon, and a romantic cruise sounds like the perfect way to celebrate.
 It is!
 Think luxurious spa treatments for two, candlelit dinners, and watching the sunset together from your balcony.

 Getting away from it all on a cruise vacation might be just what you need!
 You’ll just need to be sure that you have your doctor’s OK, and that you time your cruise right so you’ll be allowed to board.

-Most cruise lines won’t deny boarding to expectant mothers unless you’ll be at 24 weeks into your pregnancy (or beyond) by the end of the cruise.
+Most cruise lines won’t deny you boarding unless you’ll be at 24 weeks into your pregnancy (or beyond) by the end of the cruise.
 Here’s what you need to know about cruising while pregnant, including why cruise lines have rules about pregnancy.

 Is it safe to cruise when you’re pregnant?